 And these were all things that made me think, “Wait.
 I looked up to this one?”
 And, as Don told it, Will was clearly the bad influence in this situation.
 Plus he apparently did not get along with my mom, although she never tipped that off to me, although it is a common issue in step-family relationships.

 Then I think about one of the big reasons he wasn’t around when we were adults.
 While I was still in high school, the somewhat successful salon he’d started suddenly closed, and he and Uncle Larry moved to Vegas.
 Apparently, they’d decided that not paying taxes (federal, state, or payroll) were a good idea.
 So, in effect, they played hooky yet again, except with a more serious set of consequences.
-All along, I’d thought that this had been Larry’s doing, but with this new advice from Don, I realize, “Nope.
+All along, I’d thought that this had been Larry’s doing, but with this new advice from Don, I realized, “Nope.
 Probably Will.”

 It doesn’t make me love him any less in retrospect.
 It just makes him more human.
 And makes me wish even more that we could have been more present in each other’s lives when we had the chance, but at least I’ve found a proxy who was there, and that’s one of the few benefits among the vanishingly small reasons to keep feeding social media.